nadimest/eln_copilot/workflows/3_way_optimization.md

    a.
 Create a table with the following columns:
       Experiment ID, Enzyme, Process, Starting Compound, Rack ID, Position, Yield (%)
    b.
 Fill the table row by row, following the layout and distributions from your standardized interpretation.
    c.
 Ensure that the Position column correctly reflects the row-column format (e.g., A1, B2, etc.).
+Notice that the combination of rack ID and Position should be unique.
    d.
 Leave the Yield (%) column empty for users to fill in later.
    e.
 Assign a unique Experiment ID to each unique combination of Enzyme, Process, and Starting Compound.
+Make sure that every experiment replicate have the same label
    f.
 Use the provided Rack IDs or the default naming convention if not specified.

 4. Validation:
-   Double-check that your table accurately reflects the interpreted and standardized input.
+   - Double-check that your table accurately reflects the interpreted and standardized input.
+   - Make sure that

 Example of input interpretation: